Red Lion Hotels

 Red Lion Hotels’ existing colocation facility was cost-prohibitive and inflexible.
 They needed a hosting environment for their hyper-local web and mobile platform for travelers that could scale and reduce operational infrastructure costs.

 We performed a vendor evaluation and migrated their platforms to AWS, increasing network speeds and load times and decreasing costs by almost 40%, making a better travel experience for their guests.

 About the Company

 Red Lion Hotels Corporation is a hospitality and leisure company headquartered in Spokane, Washington.
 The company has forty-seven hotels throughout the United States and one in Victoria, British Columbia.
-In addition to the Red Lion brand hotels, the company also operates TicketsWest, a ticket distribution service for concerts, theater, sports, and family events.
+In addition to the Red Lion hotel brands, the company operates TicketsWest, a ticket distribution service for concerts, theater, sports, and family events.

 The Business Challenges

-In 2011, Red Lion began developing hyper-local web and mobile platforms for travelers.
-Within these platforms, each of the company’s hotels will populate its own online storefront with information unique to that area.
-Users will then be able to research and book travel destinations based on these regional perspectives.
+Red Lion began developing hyper-local web and mobile platforms for travelers.
+Each of the company’s hotels populates its online storefront with information unique to that location within these platforms.
+Users can then research and book travel destinations based on these regional perspectives.

-Red Lion had already started to build the new platforms using the Umbraco content management system, Windows, and SQL Server, but was undecided on a hosting environment.
-The company was dissatisfied with the cost and scalability of its existing co-location facility, so it brought in cloud computing solutions provider 2nd Watch to conduct an analytical evaluation of hosting options in relation to Red Lion’s technical and business goals.
+Red Lion had already started to build the new platforms using the Umbraco content management system, Windows, and SQL Server but was undecided on a hosting environment.
+The company was dissatisfied with the cost and scalability of its existing co-location facility, so it brought in cloud computing solutions provider 2nd Watch to conduct an analytical evaluation of hosting options concerning Red Lion’s technical and business goals.

 David Barbieri, Red Lion’s SVP and CIO, explains, “Our IT department is very lean, so systems infrastructure issues can easily distract our resources from more value-added strategic work.
 We are looking for ways to avoid operational infrastructure burdens, as well as their associated capital infrastructure costs.
 The AWS product set is perfectly aligned with these goals.
 With AWS and 2nd Watch, we have found a much more cost-effective way to keep the lights on for a critical part of our infrastructure while reducing the risk of IT resources getting distracted from our core business strategies.”